ebaumj/micra-pro/README.md

 7. Run Backend (cd {your location} && ./MicraPro.Backend)
 8. Open Browser in Kiosk Mode on localhost:3000

-## Configure Asset Server for Vercel Hosting

-- apps/asset-server/nuxt.config.ts:
-  - runtimeConfig.blobStorage.host: 'vercelBlob'
-  - runtimeConfig.blobStorage.folder: folder inside your blob storage bucket ('images' is recommended)

-## Self-host Asset Server on Raspberry Pi
+## Deploy Asset Server on Raspberry Pi

 1. Install Node runtime (Version >= 20) on raspberry pi
 2. Configure server:

 - apps/asset-server/nuxt.config.ts:
-  - runtimeConfig.blobStorage.host: 'localFile'
   - runtimeConfig.blobStorage.folder: folder on your raspberry pi with access rights for the node server

 3. Copy Asset Server output to a selected folder